-Average Cost of Car Insurance in New Hampshire by Category
+Average Cost of Full Coverage Insurance in New Hampshire

 Finally, it’s worth noting that car insurance premiums in New Hampshire are average, compared to the cost of coverage in neighboring states like Vermont and Massachusetts.
 You can find more details in the table below.